etcimon/memutils/README.md

 A new allocation syntax comes with many benefits, including the easy replacement of allocators.

 - `AppMem` : The AppMem Allocator pipes through the original garbage collection, but is integrated to support the new syntax and recommends manual management.
 If the `DebugAllocator` is disabled, automatic garbage collection works through this allocator but it will *not* call any explicit destructors.
-- `ThisThread`: This allocator is fine tuned for thread-local heap allocations and doesn't slow down due to locks or additional pressure on the GC.
+- `ThreadMem`: This allocator is fine tuned for thread-local heap allocations and doesn't slow down due to locks or additional pressure on the GC.
-- `ThisFiber`: The Fiber Pool contains a list of destructors allocated through it and they are called when it goes out of scope.
-It is best used in a Fiber (Task) to prevent locking, GC pressure, and to release memory in the fastest way possible.
 - `SecureMem`: When storing sensitive data such as private certificates, passwords or keys, the CryptoSafe allocator enhances safety by zeroising the memory after being freed, and optionally it can use a memory pool (SecurePool) that doesn't get dumped to disk on a crash or during OS sleep/hibernation.
+- `alloc!T`: Overrides the GC using the `PoolStack`, or falls back on `new` if no pools are available.

 The allocator-friendly containers are:
 - `Vector`: An array.